Brain-Tumor-Segmentation-ENSET/brain-tumor-segmentation-using-docker/README.md

 # Brain Tumor Segmentation

-This project tackles the critical challenge of automatic brain tumor segmentation from MRI images.
-It is containerized using Docker for easy deployment and scalability.
+This repository contains a Flask application for brain tumor segmentation using a pre-trained deep learning model.
+The application is containerized using Docker for easy deployment and scalability.

-## Prerequisites

-- Docker installed on your system.
-- Git installed on your system.

 ## Getting Started